jessluo/gz_COBALT_code/README.md

-# GZ-COBALT versions
+# gz_COBALT_code
-This is the development log for GZ-COBALT
+This is the development log for GZ-COBALT versions